-A Mighty Girl's top picks of children's books about real-life women of science and fictional stories about girls who love science and real-life female scientists who changed the world!
+A Mighty Girl's top picks of children's books about real-life women of science and fictional stories about girls who love science!

 We don't always think about it, but every child is a scientist!
 From the moment she pushes a spoon off her high chair to see what happens or starts asking, "why?" to everything, she's started on a long and exciting lifetime of discovery.
 As time goes on, though, kids can be discouraged from this natural interest and come to believe that science is too complicated for kids -- so it's especially important to nurture that spirit of curiosity from a young age!

-To that end, in this blog post, we've shared many of our favorite books about girls and women who love science, engineering, and math!
-In the first part of the post, you can discover many fictional stories about curious, inventive Mighty Girls, while in the second part, you'll find many inspiring books about real-life female scientists.
+To that end, in this blog post, we've shared many of our favorite books for all ages about girls and women who love science, engineering, and math!
+In the first part of the post, you'll find many inspiring books about real-life female scientists, while in the second part, you can discover many fictional stories about curious, inventive Mighty Girls.
 From beautifully illustrated picture books to fascinating teen biographies, these titles show the importance of scientific curiosity and celebrate the scientific progress that we owe to women in science both past and present.
-They're the perfect choice to inspire the budding scientist on your gift list!
+They're the perfect choice to inspire budding young scientists!

-And, for science toys and kits to further support her interests, we've shared many recommendations in two holiday blog posts: Wrapped Up In Science: Top 50 Science Toys for Mighty Girls and Building Her Dreams: 50 Building and Engineering Toys for Mighty Girls.
+And, for science toys and kits to further support her interests, we've shared many recommendations in two blog posts, Hands-On Learning: Top Science Toys for Mighty Girls and Building Her Dreams: Building and Engineering Toys for Mighty Girls.

-Who knew that the young girl who carried a stuffed chimpanzee around with her would redefine the meaning of human and force us to reconsider our stewardship of the planet?
+Who knew that the young girl who carried a stuffed chimpanzee would redefine the meaning of human and force us to reconsider our stewardship of the planet?
 In this charming story of Jane Goodall's childhood, readers learn how she first developed her interest in the natural world — as well as her patience when observing animals in their own environment, which she practiced on her family's chickens!
-This inspirational picture book biography focuses on Goodall's childhood, but includes a picture of Goodall with the chimps at Gombe to show how she realized her dreams, as well as back matter about Goodall's environmental work.
-Fans of Goodall will also want to check out The Watcher: Jane Goodall's Life with the Chimps for ages 4 to 8, as well as our Jane Goodall Collection with many titles for all ages.
+This inspirational picture book biography includes a picture of Goodall with the chimps at Gombe to show how she realized her dreams, as well as back matter about Goodall's environmental work.
+Fans of Goodall will also want to check out The Watcher: Jane Goodall's Life with the Chimps for ages 4 to 8.

 As a young girl swimming in the Gulf of Mexico, Sylvia Earle developed a passion for the sea and the life within it.
-As an adult, she dove even deeper into the subject — literally!
-From designing new submersibles to swimming with the whales to deep-water walks in special dive suits, Earle has explored one of the most mysterious places still left on Earth; our vast oceans.
+As an adult, she would design new submersibles, swim with the whales, and do deep-water walks in special dive suits.
+Throughout, Earle has explored one of the most mysterious places still left on Earth: our vast oceans.
 And as Time Magazine's first Hero for the Planet — who is affectionately referred to as the Sturgeon General by colleagues — she is one of the most passionate voices for protecting what she calls "the blue heart of the planet."
 This exquisite picture book biography will fascinate young readers and spark their interest in learning more about Earle and the ocean she strives to protect.